mark-torres10/personal_website/_ai_workflows/2025-10-15-migrating-notes-notion-to-github-cursor-mcp.md

 ---
 layout: single
-title: "Why I migrated my notes from Notion to Github and Cursor using the Notion MCP"
+title: "How I migrated my notes from Notion to Github and Cursor using the Notion MCP"
 date: 2025-10-15 10:00:00 +0800
 classes: wide
 toc: true